George Henry Thomas: In memoriam

 A fort south of Newport, Kentucky was named in his honor, and the city of Fort Thomas now stands there and carries his name as well.
+In 2025, a statue commemorating Thomas was erected in the city, adjacent the fort.
 A memorial honoring Thomas, Major General George Henry Thomas, can be found in the eponymous Thomas Circle in Washington, D.C.

 A distinctive engraved portrait of Thomas appeared on U.S. paper money in 1890 and 1891.
 The bills are called "treasury notes" or "coin notes" and are widely collected today because of their fine, detailed engraving.
 The $5 Thomas "fancyback" note of 1890, with an estimated 450–600 in existence relative to the 7.2 million printed, ranks as number 90 in the "100 Greatest American Currency Notes" compiled by Bowers and Sundman (2006).

 Thomas County, Kansas, established in 1888, is named in his honor.
 The townships of Thomas County are named after fallen soldiers in the Battle of Chickamauga.
 Thomas County, Nebraska, is also named after him.

 In 1999 a statue of Thomas by sculptor Rudy Ayoroa was unveiled in Lebanon, Kentucky.

 A bust of Thomas is located in Grant's Tomb in Manhattan, New York.

 Thomas's torn loyalties during the Civil War are briefly discussed in Chapter XIX of MacKinlay Kantor's Pulitzer Prize-winning novel "Andersonville" (1955).

 A three-quarter length portrait of him, executed by U.S. general Samuel Woodson Price (1828–1918) in 1869 and gifted by the heirs of General Price, hangs in the stairwell to Special Collections at Transylvania University, Lexington, Kentucky.

 A Sons of Union Veterans Camp, Camp No. 19 in Lancaster, Pennsylvania, is named in his honor.

 He was honored as the namesake of the George Henry Thomas Post Number 5 of the Grand Army of the Republic.
 A 10-mile road in Southampton County, Virginia, his birthplace, is named General Thomas Highway.